Pre-Order & Catering: A Better Way to Capture Advance Restaurant Orders

 Unfortunately, most restaurants lack the time, staff and budget to put an effective pre-sell ordering system in place.
 Instead, they rely on error-prone processes such as phone calls, tedious online inquiry forms and high-commission marketplaces that cut into their profits.
 Some do away with advance orders altogether, wanting to avoid the headache.

 To address this, we’re excited to launch our new Pre-Order & Catering product.
-Starting today, restaurants can license the best tool on the market for capturing advance orders, streamlining kitchen operations and turning pre-sell customers into repeat diners.
+Restaurants can license the best tool on the market for capturing advance orders, streamlining kitchen operations and turning pre-sell customers into repeat diners.

 Why We Built Pre-Order & Catering